raul-heredia/raul-heredia/README.md

 My name is Raúl, I'm from Barcelona, Spain.

 ### About Me
+- 💼 I’m currently working on internships in [Techedge Spain]https://www.techedgegroup.com/es/) as a Web developer.
 - 📖 I’m currently completing my studies in Web Development.

 ## Skills